 The Ten Best Places to Eat in Magic Kingdom

-I asked a few travel bloggers to send me their recommendations on where to find the best food in Magic Kingdom.
+While Magic Kingdom is not my favorite dining location at Disney World, there are still great places to eat at Magic Kingdom.
+I asked a few travel bloggers to share their recommendations on where to find the best food in Magic Kingdom, while I added some of my own favorite spots.
 The list includes fine dining, table service, quick service, and links of menus to help you make your decision.
 If you are planning a trip to this theme park soon, then check out some of the best restaurants in Magic Kingdom and what to eat.

 Cinderella’s Royal Table

 Cinderella’s Royal Table is considered THE best restaurant in Magic Kingdom for most; however, it does come with a price!
 This highly lucrative fine dining restaurant is one of the most sought after at Disney and for a good reason.
 You get to actually dine IN the castle itself.
 The reservations go fast so make sure to book well in advance if you are hoping to get a table here.
 The dining choices offered are standard fare for breakfast, lunch, and dinner.
+Honestly, the food is average, but note that you are paying for the experience.
 Check out the menu here.

 Contributed by: Victoria from Disney Trippers